NathanP06/COSC_335_WebCamProject/README.md

 ## Captured images

-- Captured images are saved into the repository folder `CapturedImages/` (relative to the repo root).
+- Captured images are saved into the repository folder `CapturedImages/` through an absolute path reference.
 Check that folder after running the program to verify output.
+Files are named based upon the date, timestamp, and activated filter (if no filter is activated, it is set to "None").

 ## Troubleshooting